furkleindustries/accelerator-core/README.md

 If you are using Typescript (which you should be for the full value of Accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: IPassage =`, and setting the props type of the React component to `IPassageProps`, importing these interfaces from `../src/passages/bundle`.
 This will allow full type-checking of your story passages.

-## Developing stories

-Accelerator includes many facilities to ease and speed development.
-Its development server comes bundled with hot-reloading, error reporting, and linting.
-In order to start the development server, run `npm run start`.
-Note that you may need to shut down and restart the dev server if you add or remove a passage file.

-## Building your story for release

-To build the code bundle and HTML file for release on the web, run `npm run build`.
-After this completes, the relevant files will be in `build-web`.
-If you would also like to automatically create Electron desktop executables from your story, run `npm run build-with-desktop`.
-Note that for technical reasons regarding Windows' treatment of symlinks when unzipping archives, it is not possible (as of 10/18) to build macOS executables on Windows machines.
-If you need a macOS executable, you can use this library on macOS or any Linux.
-The executables will be in distribution-specific folders in `build-desktop`.

-## Configuration

-Basic configuration can be performed through the `.env` file.
-There are currently three values scraped from this file:

-* `PUBLIC_URL`, which determines the URL of static resources like JS and CSS bundles, and you'll likely never have to change;
-* `ACCELERATOR_STORY_TITLE`, which allows you to set the title of your story in the browser and Electron.
-This will appear in search engines.
-* `ACCELERATOR_STORY_DESCRIPTION`, which allows you to set the description of your story in the browser.
-This will appear in search engines as well.

 ## The bundle import